Zoetis

 Demonstrating effective management of antibiotic residues in manufacturing and production

 B.1.4.
-Zoetis discloses that it operates 29 manufacturing sites in 12 countries, including China, Brazil and the US.
-However, it does not disclose information about where its 109 CMOs or additional third-party suppliers or manufacturers are located or the proportion of antibiotics/APIs produced by them.
+The company discloses that it operates 21 manufacturing sites in countries such as Australia, Belgium, Brazil, China, Denmark, Ireland, Italy, New Zealand, Norway, Spain, and the US.
+However, it does not disclose information about where its 90 CMOs or additional third-party suppliers or manufacturers are located.
+It is not clear which of these sites manufactures antibiotics.

 Partial